MRI-Lab-Graz/master-thesis-overleaf/README.md

 **Beginners:** Only edit your chosen file (`thesis_eng.tex` or `thesis_ger.tex`) and `bibliography.bib`.
 Don't touch the package settings in the preamble unless you know LaTeX!

+### Top 5 quick gotchas (read this!)
+- Recompile twice after adding citations; ensure compiler is "LaTeX (pdfLaTeX) + Biber" if citations stay missing.
+- Image paths are case-sensitive; files must live in `figures/`.
+- Change every field marked `% (CHANGE ME)` at the top of your thesis file before sharing.
+- `microtype` warning about `footnote` is harmless; errors (red) are the ones to fix.
+- Keep all files/folders when zipping for Overleaf; do not rename the `.tex` file you are using.

 ---

 ## Using Overleaf